leonhx/xuetangx-android/README.md

 ### TODO

-+ Past, Current, Upcoming courses list fragment (SimpleCourseInfo)

-+ Function the lists: pull to refresh and local storage to cache

 + Past and Upcoming and Current in this phase: click item and jump to the WebView(there should be an option to open it in browser).
 All can be shared to Renren